-Maryland's sex trafficking law clearly defines a minor under the age of 18 used in a commercial sex act as a human trafficking victim without regard to use of force, fraud, or coercion.
+Maryland's sex trafficking law clearly defines a minor under the age of 18 used in a commercial sex act as a sex trafficking victim without regard to use of force, fraud, or coercion.
 Maryland's commercial sexual exploitation of children (CSEC) laws include: "child kidnapping for the purpose of committing a sexual crime," "sexual solicitation of minor," and "child pornography."
-Maryland's prostitution law refers to the sex trafficking law by providing an affirmative defense to prostitution charges for sex trafficking victims.
-Maryland's criminal gang law includes human trafficking and abduction as predicate offenses, allowing use of this law to prosecute sex trafficking enterprises; penalties include imprisonment up 15 years and a fine up to \$1,000,000.
-If the victim dies, penalties include imprisonment up to 25 years and a fine up to \$5,000,000.
+Maryland's prostitution law refers to the sex trafficking law by providing sex trafficking victims with an affirmative defense.
+Maryland's criminal gang law includes sex trafficking, certain prostitution-related offenses, and abduction as predicate offenses, allowing use of this law to prosecute sex trafficking enterprises.